robertseaton/robertseaton.github.com/_posts/2013-05-27-what-makes-a-problem-important-2.markdown

 * The dependence of a problem's importance on the probability of solving it is an expected value calculation, which [Wikipedia covers here](http://en.wikipedia.org/wiki/Expected_value).
 * The failure to take into consideration a decision's context is termed "system neglect."
 You can read more about it in [this paper](http://www.cepr.eu/meets/wkcn/3/3509/papers/Wu.pdf).
 * The observation that unrecognized things are invisible is what Donald Rumsfeld called "unknown unknowns" in [a 2002 speech](http://en.wikipedia.org/wiki/There_are_known_knowns).
-* Daniel Kahneman has a [great paper](http://weber.ucsd.edu/~aronatas/Kahneman%20et%20al%20Would%20You%20Be%20Happier%20Science-2006.pdf) on a relevant focusng illusion, the relationship between income and happiness.
+* Daniel Kahneman has a [great paper](http://weber.ucsd.edu/~aronatas/Kahneman%20et%20al%20Would%20You%20Be%20Happier%20Science-2006.pdf) on a relevant focusing illusion, the relationship between income and happiness.
 * The intimate relationship between goals and reproductive fitness is described in [this paper](http://homepage.psy.utexas.edu/homepage/group/busslab/pdffiles/Evolution_Of_Happiness_2000.pdf).